MarieNav/Statistical-Analysis_Mushroom-Clasification/README.md

 ## Project Description
-Using advanced python ressources we learnt during 7 weeks, I choosed to work on a mushroom caracteristics dataset to practice Classification.
+Using advanced python resources we learnt during 7 weeks, I choosed to work on a mushroom caracteristics dataset to practice Classification.

 ## Links